 - F-stop: At their widest apertures, lenses tend to lose sharpness (especially on the edges) and display optical flaws like comatic aberration (also called coma) that distorts points of light (like stars) into comet shaped blurs.
 For many lenses, stopping down even one stop from wide open significantly improves image quality.

-These thresholds are guidelines rather than hard-and-fast rules, and they apply to my setup only—your results may vary.
-And even though I’m pretty secure with this workflow, for every Milky Way composition I try a variety of exposure combinations before moving to another composition.
+These thresholds are guidelines rather than hard-and-fast rules, and they apply to my preferences only—your results may vary.
+And though I’m pretty secure with this workflow, for each Milky Way composition I try a variety of exposure combinations before moving to another composition.
 Not only does this give me a range of options to choose between when I’m at home and reviewing my images on a big monitor, it also gives me more insight into my camera/lens capabilities, allowing me to refine my exposure compromise threshold points.

 * In normal situations the Sony a7SII can handle ISO 12,800 without even breathing hard, but the long exposure time required of night photography generates a lot of heat on the sensor with a corresponding increase in noise.

 You’re in position with the right gear, composed, focused, and exposure values set.
 Before you actually click the shutter, let me remind you of a couple of things you can do to ensure the best results: First, lower that center post.
 A tripod center post’s inherent instability is magnified during long exposures, not just by wind, but even by nearby footsteps, the press of the shutter button, and slap of the mirror (and sometimes it seems, by ghosts).
 And speaking of shutter clicks, you should be using a remote cable or two-second timer to eliminate the vibration imparted when your finger presses the shutter button.